 \section{Abstract}

-Deep reinforcement learning (DRL) has become a dominant deep-learning paradigm for various tasks in which complex policies are learned within reactive systems.
-In parallel, there has recently been significant research on verifying deep neural networks.
-However, to date, there has been little work demonstrating the use of modern verification tools on real, DRL-controlled systems.
-In this case-study paper, we attempt to begin bridging this gap, and focus on the important task of mapless robotic navigation --- a classic robotics problem, in which a robot, usually controlled by a DRL agent, needs to efficiently and safely navigate through an unknown arena towards a desired target.
-We demonstrate how modern verification engines can be used for effective \emph{model selection}, i.e., the process of selecting the best available policy for the robot in question from a pool of candidate policies.
+Deep reinforcement learning (DRL) has become a dominant deep-learning paradigm for tasks where complex policies are learned within reactive systems.
+Unfortunately, these policies are known to be susceptible to bugs.
+Despite significant progress in DNN verification, there has been little work demonstrating the use of modern verification tools on real-world, DRL-controlled systems.
+In this case study, we attempt to begin bridging this gap, and focus on the important task of mapless robotic navigation --- a classic robotics problem, in which a robot, usually controlled by a DRL agent, needs to efficiently and safely navigate through an unknown arena towards a target.
+We demonstrate how modern verification engines can be used for effective \emph{model selection}, i.e., selecting the best available policy for the robot in question from a pool of candidate policies.
 Specifically, we use verification to detect and rule out policies that may demonstrate suboptimal behavior, such as collisions and infinite loops.
-We also apply verification to identify models with overly conservative behavior, thus allowing users to choose superior policies that are better at finding an optimal, shorter path to a target.
+We also apply verification to identify models with overly conservative behavior, thus allowing users to choose superior policies, which might be better at finding shorter paths to a target.
 To validate our work, we conducted extensive experiments on an actual robot, and confirmed that the suboptimal policies detected by our method were indeed flawed.
-We also compared our verification-driven approach to state-of-the-art gradient attacks, and our results demonstrate that gradient-based methods are inadequate in this setting.
-Our work is the first to demonstrate the use of DNN verification backends for recognizing suboptimal DRL policies in real-world robots, and for filtering out unwanted policies.
-We believe that the methods presented in this work can be applied to a large range of application domains that incorporate deep-learning-based agents.
+We also demonstrate the superiority of our verification-driven approach over state-of-the-art, gradient attacks.
+Our work is the first to establish the usefulness of DNN verification in identifying and filtering out suboptimal DRL policies in real-world robots, and we believe that the methods presented here are applicable to a wide range of systems that incorporate deep-learning-based agents.